VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - **Code For Good** - Nimble Portable Chargers + $30 to a charity of your choice.
 Awarded to the best hack dedicated to social good. _VandyHacks reserves the right to decline donations to certain charities._

 - **A(lan)esthetic** - Wacom Intuos Tablet.
-Awarded to the best individual design incorporating the letters "VH". _Single winner only.
+Awarded to the best individual design incorporating the letters "VH".
+Submit your design [here](https://goo.gl/forms/yB1k1yjXFZnJDaC62). _Single winner only.
 Does not need to be associated with a project.
 Dedicated to our Director of Design, Alan._

 - **#VandyHacks** - Fujifilm Polaroid Camera.
 Awarded to the best individual social media post (make sure to post with #VandyHacks and #VH5 and tag @VandyHacks). _Single winner only._